TritonDataCenter/triton-origin-image/README.md

 ### Building triton-origin images

-Official builds are done by the "triton-origin-image" Jenkins jobs.
+Official builds are done by the "triton-origin-image.git" Jenkins job.
+This job does not build automatically, and will only build the pipeline stages you select as parameters at build-time.

-You can build them on your workstation using the standard engbld targets (such as `buildimage` or `bits-upload`).
+You can build images on your workstation using the standard engbld targets (such as `buildimage` or `bits-upload`).
 Because there are multiple origin images defined, there are a few different ways to invoke the targets.
 Examples: